Charles Tannock: Political career

 Following the 2016 UK EU Referendum result Tannock wrote three ECR booklets on the critical UK internal and external security implications of Brexit as well as the consequences of Brexit in Ireland.
 They are published as "Brexit: The Security Dimension" in early 2017, "The Case for a New WEU" in 2018, and a "Hong Kong in Ireland: Northern Ireland's Brexit Opportunity" in late 2018.
 In November 2020 he coedited with Alistair Burt the Conservative Group for Europe Publication: "European Britain Global Britain: Foreign Affairs and International Relations Post-Brexit" which sets out a vision for UK working more closely with its EU partners on Foreign Policy, Defence and Security matters globally.

 A pro-European, Tannock applied for, and obtained, Irish citizenship in response to Brexit, describing himself as a "pretty angry pro-European Tory".
 Tannock also stated with regards to what has happened since the Brexit referendum that "I am quite ashamed to be British in many ways", speaking in regards to the treatment of EU citizens.
 He told The Irish Times that he was proud to be Irish and was planning a "pilgrimage" to Ireland.

 Tannock is a founder of #Masks4All, and co-signed an open letter of 100 Doctors titled "why are we still prevaricating over face masks"?

+In January 2021 Tannock did not renew his membership of the UK Conservative Party and now declares himself free of all party affiliation and a floating voter at the next General Election.

-Psychiatric career
+Psychiatric career and retirement abroad

 Before being elected to the European Parliament, he was a Consultant psychiatrist at University College Hospital and Honorary Senior Lecturer at UCL Medical School.
 He was assistant Research Secretary of the Bow Group from 1989 to 1990, publishing Bow Group papers and made several contributions to the scientific literature particularly in the field of chronic fatigue syndrome and anxiety disorders as a medical researcher.
-Since losing his seat in July 2019 as an MEP Tannock has returned to part-time clinical practice in the NHS as a Consultant Psychiatrist in London.
-Tannock is married with three children.
+After losing his seat in July 2019 as an MEP Tannock returned to part-time clinical practice in the NHS as a Consultant Psychiatrist in London.
+He finally retired in 2022 when he quit the UK to live with his family in Slovakia.
+In Bratislava he became in 2022 a Senior Associate Fellow at Globsec, the premier Slovak NGO dealing with international relations and global security.
+He also is involved in supporting the Irish and Portuguese diaspora communities in Slovakia.
+In 2024 he became Vice-President of the Portuguese Civic Association of Slovakia and in 2025 Member of the Consultative Committee of the Portuguese Embassy in Bratislava.